Yves Rocher Foundation

 The Foundation posts profiles of previous prize winners.

 Each year, the international awards ceremony for Women of the Earth is held on International Women’s Day (08 March).

-Conservation of the plant world is a major emphasis of the Foundation, which contributes to the establishment and upkeep of over 20 botanical, historical, and medicinal gardens around the world.
+Conservation of the plant world is a major emphasis of the Foundation, which contributes to the establishment and upkeep of botanical, historical, and medicinal gardens around the world.